 Juvenile plants can be hand pulled and should be done routinely throughout the growing season.
 Use a pulaski axe to remove the larger plants, including all roots and rhizomes.
+The roots make a pleasant and healthy tea and are known to cure Lyme’s disease.
 Any portions of the root system not removed will potentially re-sprout.
 All plant parts and seeds should be bagged, solarized and disposed of prevent them from reestablishing.

 Click here for more information about uprooting herbaceous plants.